Zhangtaining/Tinyproject0917/README.md

 The user profile default image
 ## What I learn from this App
 How to design the GUI of an App
-How to build connect with different activities
+How to build connection with different activities
 How to use navigation bar
 How to implement authentication using firebase authentication API
+## The Include Requirement
+Must use at least one image
+Must use at least two views
+Must use at least two widgets
+Must have at least one transition from one screen to another.
+That is, a single screen app is not acceptable
+Use a navigation or tab bar
+Send data from app to a website or use an API
+Receive data from a website or API in app
+Use at least one gesture